Probing homogeneity with standard candles: Reconstruction of density profiles using standard candles distance moduli

 \subsection{Subregion F3}

 For subregion F3, we present the results for two different redshift intervals, $\zmax = 0.2$ and $\zmax = 0.4$.
 In both cases the range of the plots is $z \in [0,0.2]$ to allow an easier comparison between the two.
-The fits we obtain correspond respectively to $(0,0,5)$ and $(0,1,5)$ models, shown in figure~\ref{fig:Mu_0}.
-Very low $z$ data points cannot be explained as the effects of inhomogeneities, because they would lead to unphysical negative energy densities, and are probably due to large intrinsic peculiar velocities not related to the local structure.
+The \COM{fits}\HWC{best models} we obtain\COM{ correspond respectively to $(0,0,5)$ and $(0,1,5)$}\HWC{, regardless of $\zmax$, are $(0,0,5)$} models, shown in figure~\ref{fig:Mu_0}. \HWC{The homogeneous model is not preferred with a F-test {\it Threshold}$>0.9999$, suggesting that it is necessary to have some inhomogeneity.
+Unfortunately some v}\COM{V}ery low $z$ data points cannot be explained as the effects of inhomogeneities, because they would lead to unphysical negative energy densities, and are probably due to large intrinsic peculiar velocities not related to the local structure.